The Settlement Checking Service in Manchester

-There are two types of SET (M) application forms on the UK Border Agency website.
+There are two types of SET (M) application forms on the Gov.uk website

 The online SET (M) form - this version of the SET (M) form must be completed online.
 You have to complete the form and pay for the application online.
 You must then print a copy.
 The copy of the form must then be taken with you to your appointment.

 The printable SET (M) form - this version of the SET (M) form allows you to print a copy of the form and complete it by hand.
-With this version you must supply your payment details so that the payment can be processed when the form is received by the UK Border Agency.
+With this version you must supply your payment details so that the payment can be processed when the form is received by the UK Visas and Immigration.